commonsmachinery/catalog/doc/datapackage.md

   a DOI, or some URN identifier.
 A work can have multiple identifiers.
 The identifiers are unique to that work.
-The catalog import scripts will treat any works with the same identifier as the same work, and update the record instead of adding a new.
+The catalog import scripts will treat any works with the same identifier as the same work, and update the record instead of adding a new. the identifier should be unique globally to avoid collisions.

 * `locator`: A URL to a web page where the work or information about it can be found.
 The URL should not point to an image file itself.